mtholder/mtholder.github.io/_posts/2022-1-11-AwardNaming.md

   to be associated with" (I'm paraphrasing).
 My instinct in that position would <i>not</i> have been to check or worry about it, because
-	"some people are jerks, you can't let it hold you back" - but I haven't been discriminated against and nor has my family been discriminated against.
+	"some people are jerks, you can't let it hold you back" - but I haven't been discriminated against nor has my family been discriminated against.
 This had not sunk in for me: if you are a member of a group who has had to endure a long history of being made the target of hatred and discrimination, then a career opportunity named
     after someone (<i>even some one who, upon further research, turns out to be basically